 The Ritz-Carlton

-Putting the ‘high’ into high tea, the Ritz-Carlton offers a daily tea experience from 3.30pm to 5.30pm with an amazing view over Hong Kong from its Cafe 103.
-There are seasonal menu offerings – currently the afternoon tea set has a spring theme, inspired by Japan, with a menu created by guest pastry chef from Tokyo, Hideaki Tanaka.
-Prices start at HK$378 for one from Monday to Friday.
+Putting the ‘high’ into high tea, the Ritz-Carlton offers a daily tea experience from 3.15pm to 5.15pm with an amazing view over Hong Kong from its Cafe 103.
+There are seasonal menu offerings.
+Prices start at HK$718 for two.

 More: ritzcarlton.com